devgeniem/dustpress/README.md

 }
 ```

+Note that the `Content` block is included by default inside the data block of all models.
+This is for template scoping purposes.

 #### Submodels

 Recurring elements like headers or footers should be created as submodels that can be included in any page.
-Submodels have their own models and are located in their own files inside the models/ directory.
-They are
-attached to the main model with the aforementioned `bind_sub()` method.
-The frontpage model could look like
+Submodels have their own models which are located in their own files inside the `models/` directory.
+They are attached to the main model with the aforementioned `bind_sub()` method.
+The frontpage model could look like this:
-this:

 ```
 <?php